wardzacharyj/SimpleCodeGen/README.md

 <p><br></p>

 # Perforce support (Experimental)
-If you want to extension to try to use p4 operations from detected enviroments please add the following to your `.vscode/settings.json`:
+If you want to allow the extension to try to use p4 operations from detected enviroments please add the following to your `.vscode/settings.json`:
 ```json
 {
   "simpleCodeGenerator.useP4Features": true